manansheth296-tech/sentinel-net/README.md

 7. Aggregates each window into a 156-D state and takes the **latest 20 states**
 8. Applies the **pre-trained `StandardScaler`** (`model/scaler_v4.pkl`) ➺  it is *never* fit on uploaded data

-> ⚠️ The training data did not contain usable destination-port values, so `unique_dst_ports` was effectively always zero during training.
-Real port-diversity signal should be reintroduced in a retrained checkpoint before production use.

 ---